tronprotocol/pm/TRON Core Devs Meetings/Meeting 51.md

     Okay.
 Trident 0.11.0 includes two major functional updates.

-    First, it adds support for the new v4.8.1 RPC interfaces, specifically adding real-time voting query functionality.
+    First, it adds support for the new v4.8.1 RPC interfaces, specifically adding the interface for real-time voting queries.

-    Second, it optimizes the multi-signature transaction construction experience.
-To facilitate development, we provided new interfaces and utility classes.
-Specifically, we added the `getAccountPermissions` interface to query all permission information for an account (including Owner, Witness, and Active permissions) in a single call.
-We also encapsulated `accountPermissionUpdate`, allowing users to invoke it directly when modifying multisig permissions.
+    Second, we've streamlined the development experience by providing new interfaces and utility classes.
+Specifically, the new `getAccountPermissions` interface allows you to query all permission data (Owner, Witness, and Active) in a single call.
+We also encapsulated `accountPermissionUpdate` for direct invocation when modifying multisig permissions.

     Additionally, we introduced a helper class, `ActivePermissionOperationsUtils`.
 This assists developers in quickly constructing Active permission groups.
-For example, if you want to assign `TransferAssetContract` or `TransferContract` permissions to a specific Active group, this utility class can generate the corresponding Permission fields and set them directly, which is very convenient.
+For example, if you want to assign certain permissions to a specific Active group, this utility class can generate the corresponding Permission fields and set them directly, which is very convenient.

-    We have provided a comprehensive unit test example in `Multisigtest.java`.
-You can refer to it for the full workflow: Query Permissions -> Construct Owner Permissions -> Modify Corresponding Permissions -> Initiate Update Transaction.
+    We have provided a comprehensive unit test example you can refer to for the full workflow: Query Permissions -> Construct Owner Permissions -> Modify Corresponding Permissions -> Initiate Update Transaction.

     I want to highlight one point: **when initiating an Active multisig transaction, you must set the Permission ID**.
 You need to use the `setContractPermissionId` method to specify which permission authority is being used to send the transaction.